 In anticipation for the release of his much talked about debut album Facts About Water on Innova Recordings in May 2014, music by Guy Barash was featured on Alex Ross’ influential blog The Rest is Noise.
 Reviewers recognized that the album is perfect “for the adventurous listener looking for something REALLY new,” (Jazz Weekly) and commented that “the combination of various worlds of outness [is] compelling.”
 (Classical-Modern Music Review) The release of the album was celebrated at a special portrait concert held at Roulette in Brooklyn.
 Since then his music has been released on labels such as Delos Music, and most recently, Kathleen Supové’s recording of his Talkback IV for piano and electronics, on Starkland.

 His series of compositions for solo instruments and real-time digital signal processing, Talkback, was hailed as being “at once divine, serene and haunting.”
 (The Queens Chronicle) It has been performed internationally by such illustrious musicians as clarinetist Thomas Piercy, violinist Cornelius Dufallo, guitarist Nadav Lev, pianists Kathleen Supové and Stéphane Ginsburg, cellist Kate Dillingham, trombonist William Lang, and soprano Jamie Jordan.
-The latest Talkback will be premiered by percussionist Makoto Aruga in Tokyo in Fall 2021.
+The latest Talkback will be premiered by percussionist Makoto Aruga in Tokyo in Spring 2022.

 Other recent accolades include a fellowship through American Opera Projects’ Composers & the Voice program, composer-in-residence position at Turtle Bay Music School, and Exploring the Metropolis’ Con Edison Composition Award.
 He has also been the recipient of numerous ASCAP Plus Awards, a composer grant through NYFA, and was also just recently appointed Artistic Director of one of the most active collectives of composers and performers in the country, Random Access Music, which, in addition to a lively concert season, also produces the annual Queens New Music Festival.